Mike Adams Interviews Dr. Torsten Trey: Exposing Forced Organ Harvesting and DAFOH's Fight...

 And he says that China doesn't have a right to purchase oil from Russia, which seems like a very odd demand, and that he's going to punish China.

-But China has grown into such an economic uh powerhouse with exporting critical rare earth minerals, for example, that China has a lot more leverage today than they did in 1989 with Tiananmen.
+But China has grown into such an economic powerhouse with exporting critical rare earth minerals, for example, that China has a lot more leverage today than they did in 1989 with Tiananmen.

 So Trump has backed off.

-How do I know that's not just made up by the CIA that maybe Fed press releases to your organization?
+How do I know that's not just made up by the CIA that maybe fed press releases to your organization?

 I just got to ask.